CsabaDu/CsabaDu.DynamicTestData/README.md

 xUnit sample codes are incidentally based on TestData instance's object array.

-You can assert the invalid parameters in xUnit framework with the following method:
+You can assert the `DemoClass' in xUnit framework with the following methods:

 ```csharp
 using Xunit;